 If you think you have signs or symptoms of hepatitis B, contact your doctor.

 Hepatitis B infection is caused by the hepatitis B virus (HBV).
 The virus is passed from person to person through blood, semen or other body fluids.
+It does not spread by sneezing or coughing.

 - Accidental needle sticks.
 Hepatitis B is a concern for health care workers and anyone else who comes in contact with human blood.